tmullaney/tmullaney.github.io/_posts/2016-08-01-deep-learning-beat-detection.markdown

  2. Recurrent neural network (RNN) to classify onsets into particular note types

 But before any of that, we need to preprocess the raw data (~480 mp3 files and corresponding MIDI files encoding the beat tracks).
 In a nutshell, we use a Fast Fourier Transform (FFT) to compute the time-frequency spectrogram for each mp3 file, reduce the frequency dimensionality to 24 "critical bands" following the [Bark scale](https://en.wikipedia.org/wiki/Bark_scale), and then write the values to a CSV file along with the corresponding note (or "no note") labels for each frame of audio.
 After all the preprocessing, we have a CSV file for each song where each line corresponds to a single frame of audio.
-It looks something like this:
+The training dataset spans 100 songs and contains roughly 950,000 lines like this:

 ```
 [...]